 Tripods are perfect for products kept on a table as it avoids taking shaky photos.
-But if you’re working with a model, you need to understand that the people move.
+But if you’re working with a model, you must understand that people move.

 And with their movements, you are required to move too.
 Also, you can’t rely on a single camera setting to capture all kinds of different shots.
 It’s much better to keep the camera settings manually.
-This studio photography tip is highly useful, especially, when you’re working with portraits.
+This studio photography tip is handy, especially when working with portraits.

 9. Set the right shutter speed

-Shutter speed is the most important studio photography tip you need to take care of.
-When there is a model involved, movement is obvious.
-Make sure that you capture the details of the clothes, hairs, and actions to their best without making them look too outlined or blurred.
+Shutter speed is the essential studio photography tip you must take care of.
+When there is a model involved, movement is evident.
+Make sure that you capture the details of the clothes, hair, and actions to their best without making them look too outlined or blurred.